 STEP #4 - If You Have Had an Affair, Talk to a Lawyer Before You Talk To Your Spouse or Anyone Else

 Generally, in Texas, all financial matters will need to be disclosed to your spouse during a divorce.
 However, you do not have to go out of your way to let your spouse know that you have been having an affair.
-In fact, the admission of an affair to your spouse would be admissible in court and possibly can have dire consequences.
+The admission of an affair to your spouse would be admissible in court and possibly can have dire consequences.

-Texas is a no-fault divorce state, which essentially means that neither party necessarily has to prove the other spouse did anything wrong in order to get a divorce.
+Texas is a no-fault divorce state, which essentially means that neither party necessarily has to prove the other spouse did anything wrong to get a divorce.

 However, adultery matters in a divorce; if adultery can be proven, it can be used to support a request from the spouse not at fault for a disproportionate division of the community property between the parties.

 This means any illicit sex with someone other than your spouse could end up costing you thousands.
 You can read more about this topic in my blog article “When is Cheating Considered Adultery in a Texas Divorce?”

 STEP #5 - SAFEGUARD YOUR ASSETS AND YOU START DISCUSSING DIVORCE WITH YOUR SPOUSE

 You need to take certain precautions or possession of certain assets during a divorce such as: